Delusion of Restlessness - Realizations on the 49th day, 12th March, 2014

 72. Mental factors (cetasika) play an important part in the mental process leaving potent mental imprints – ones that have the force to influence new thoughts – karmic force.
 The 50 mental factors are group in to 4 by their mode of operation.
 The universals always arise.
 The particular occurs at some time.
 The rest are grouped in to unwholesome and wholesome.

+73. The universal mental factor of feeling is an affective mode, which feels the object that is experienced – pleasant, painful or neutral.
+It manifests as relishing the associated mental factors.
+Feelings experience an object directly whereas other mental factors have a derived experience of an object.
 Feelings can be classified into a five-fold analysis when analyzed in the manner in which they exercise control (or lordship) over their associated states with respect to the affective mode of experiencing an object.
 These five types of feelings are called faculties (indrya) as they exercise control (or lordship) over their associated states.
 They are

-• Pleasure (sukha) – the experience of a desirable tangible object (body), functions as intensifying associated states – the proximate cause is the body
+- Pleasure (sukha) – the experience of a desirable tangible object (body), functions as intensifying associated states – the proximate cause is the body

-• Joy (somanassa) - the experience of a desirable object, in the desirable aspect of the object that manifests as metal enjoyment – the proximate cause is tranquility and contact.
+- Joy (somanassa) - the experience of a desirable object, in the desirable aspect of the object that manifests as metal enjoyment – the proximate cause is tranquility and contact.

-• Pain (dukkha) - the experience of an undesirable tangible object (body), the functions of attrition or wearing down associated states, manifests as bodily affliction – the proximate cause is the body
+- Pain (dukkha) - the experience of an undesirable tangible object (body), the functions of attrition or wearing down associated states, manifests as bodily affliction – the proximate cause is the body

-• Displeasure (domanassa) - the experience of an undesirable object, in the desirable aspect of the object that manifests as mental affliction – the proximate cause is the proximate cause is the heart base.
+- Displeasure (domanassa) - the experience of an undesirable object, in the desirable aspect of the object that manifests as mental affliction – the proximate cause is the proximate cause is the heart base.
 (A base is a physical support for consciousness.
 Materiality obtains and citta and cetasika arises in dependence on a condition called base (vatthu).
 There are 6 bases, namely eye, ear, nose, tongue, body and heart-base.
-The heart base serves as the base for all cittas and cetasika other than the sense cittas and cetasika
+The heart base serves as the base for all cittas and cetasika other than the sense cittas and cetasika)

-• Equanimity (upekkka) - the experience of neutrality, neither intensifying nor wearing down associated states, manifests as peacefulness, – the proximate cause is consciousness without zest (piti).
+- Equanimity (upekkka) - the experience of neutrality, neither intensifying nor wearing down associated states, manifests as peacefulness, – the proximate cause is consciousness without zest (piti).
 Piti has the characteristic of endearing (sampiyayana).
 Its function is to refresh the body and mind, to thrill with rapture, manifests as elation – proximate cause is nama-rupa.

 75. Of the universal mental factors, the mental factor of volition (cetana) organizes the associated mental factors in acting upon an object and determines the activities of the associated states.
 It also determines the consequences that arise from these states.
 So whilst it plays its own part it also coordinates and organizes other mental factors to do their part.
 Volition leads to actions of body, speech and mind.
 The Budhha was unequivocal when he declared “cetana bhikkave kammam vadami” – volition O monks is kamma.